gquintanaorti/kernel_regression_of_3d_shapes/README.md

 Read the `LICENSE.txt` file for more details.

-The `mdl_my_new_preshape.R` module of this repository contains some modifications of several routines of the `shapes` R package by Ian L. Dryden.
+The `mdl_my_new_preshape.R` module of this repository contains some modifications of several routines of the noteworthy `shapes` R package by Ian L. Dryden.
 These methods have been rewritten to accelerate them on medium and large datasets.
 License GPL-2 should be applied to this code too.